The company & service

-Working with the Merch and Creative teams, we developed several reusable "stripes" for the PDPs.
-Each stripe provides several options for different image and text layouts.
+Working with the Merchandising and Creative teams, we developed several reusable "stripes" for the PDPs.
+Each stripe is modular and contains several options for different image and text layouts.
 Stakeholders can instantly add stripes to PDPs using a content manager called Contentful.

 Changed the mobile image aspect ratio to 1:1, which allowed the product title and price to be shown next to the rest of the product data

 Integrated with a service called Yotpo, which allows users to see product reviews and more detailed sizing information

 Implemented a floating "Add to Bag" button that follows the user as they scroll, making it as easy as possible to purchase the item

 Relocated "Ask a Stylist" to be more prominent and near the sizing, which is the most common aspect that customers have questions about

 Added additional icons to highlight product features, including bra strap holders, adjustable hems, removable shoulder pads, and more

-Moved the Fit information to be above the details, which helps users to better understand how the clothing will fit
+Made the Fit section more visible, and expanded the automated Fit content to help users to better understand how the clothing will fit

-Concatenated the Details section, so now lengthy descriptions are less overwhelming and take up less space
+Concatenated the Details section, so now lengthy descriptions aren’t overwhelming or space-consuming

 Before sending all traffic to the new survey, we A/B tested the original survey against the new design with actual customers to get more quantitative data.
 The add to bag rate increased by 65%.